wernerglinka/aiandyou/src/pages/index.md

 story:
   title: The Story
   prose: |
-    Susan Gonzales, CEO, worked closely with AI engineers on the Accessibility and Social Good teams at Facebook when she led Community Engagement for the company.
+    Susan Gonzales, CEO, worked closely with AI engineers on the Accessibility and Social Good teams at Facebook.
 Susan experienced the positive outcomes of AI through this work.
-When she left Facebook to work as a consultant, she continued to explore AI and saw the consequences of unintended bias of AI in the community in additional to its social good purposes.
+She continued to explore AI and continued to see its social good purposes and its unintended bias of AI.

-    Susan was retained by Neuro Information Processing Systems (NeurIPS) to lead diversity and inclusion work at the global conference in Montreal in 2019.
-Susan led the first global town hall discussing AI and Diversity and was joined by the leaders of LatinxinAI, BlackinAI, WomeninMachineLearning (WIML) and QueerinAI.
-Over time, Susan realized that the science community has conversations about AI and its impact on the community yet, outreach and communications in communities of color was not taking place.
-Susan identified the need to bridge AI leaders with communities of color to discuss AI and social good, unintended biases and impact on everyday life.
+    Susan led the first global town hall discussing AI and Diversity at Neuro Infomration Processing Systems (NeurIPS) Montreal and was joined by the leaders of LatinxinAI, BlackinAI, WomeninMachineLearning (WIML) and QueerinAI.
+She realized there is a wealth of information about AI and should be shared with communities of color for the good of all.
 Susan launched AIandyou.org educate communities of color about all aspects of AI.
     Click [here](https://www.facebook.com/nipsfoundation/videos/284660435523814/) to see Susan lead the first AI Diversity and Inclusion Town Hall in Montreal at the 2018 Neuro-Processing Information Systems (NeurIPS) AI Global Conference

 leadership: